IGB-Berlin/ech2o-iso/README.md

 ## Compilation of source code

-Please see the file called INSTALL.rst
+Please see the file called INSTALL.md

 ## Data Preprocessing